Mojang Studios: Uniloc USA, Inc. et al v. Mojang AB

 On 20 July 2012, Uniloc, a company specialising in digital rights management technologies, filed a lawsuit against Mojang, stating that the licence verification system in Minecraft's Android version infringed on one of Uniloc's patents.
 The case was Uniloc USA, Inc. et al v.
 Mojang AB and was filed with the United States District Court for the Eastern District of Texas.
 In response to hate mail, Uniloc founder Ric Richardson denied his involvement, claiming to have only filed the patent.
 The patent was invalidated in March 2016.

 Putt-Putt cease and desist

 In July 2013, the minigolf chain Putt-Putt issued a cease and desist letter against Mojang and Don Mattrick (who was previously affiliated with Minecraft's Xbox 360 version but had since joined Zynga), alleging that they infringed on its "Putt-Putt" trademark.
 Attached to the letter, which Persson shared on Twitter, was a Google Search screenshot showing videos of user-created maps using the name.
 Alex Chapman, Mojang's lawyer, stated "I think there is clearly a misunderstanding here as to what Minecraft actually is.
-It's a game that, amongst other things, allows people to build things.
+It's a game that, among other things, allows people to build things.
 Mojang doesn't control what users build and Mojang doesn't control the content of the videos users make.
 Suing Mojang for what people do using Minecraft is like suing Microsoft for what people do using Word."